DarkRoster/Newsletter-Signup/README.md

 # Newsletter Signup
-This app using node.js on server side.
-For

 This application uses node.js on the server side.
 In addition, you need to place the information you will obtain from your MailChimp service account in the places specified with a comment line (See => app.js)
 .At the same time, the heroku service is used.
 You can review the documentation I will leave below on this subject.